hyneksabacky/mobile_device_movement_simulation/README.md

 ## Directory Structure

-- `./`: Contains all needed scripts for the training of the model and subsequent generating of data.
+- `scripts/`: Contains all needed scripts for the training of the model and subsequent generating of data.
-- `data/`: Includes not processed and preprocessed sample data files used for the simulation.
+- `data/`: Includes not processed sample data files used for the simulation.
 - `models/`: Trained CDC-GAN models.
 - `README.md`: This file.